ysyk2021/the-power-of-feedback-giving-and-receiving-constructive-criticism-for-professional-growth/src/chapter-8-1.md

-# Techniques for Measuring and Evaluating Feedback Effectiveness

 Measuring and evaluating feedback effectiveness is critical for ensuring that feedback is being used effectively for personal and professional growth.
 In this chapter, we will explore techniques for measuring and evaluating feedback effectiveness.